-Film at Mason is a community of cinematic storytellers that fosters creativity, analysis, and diverse perspectives, professional practice and socially conscious filmmaking.
-Half of Mason's film students identify as womxn, trans or gender non-binary, or students of color.
+Film at Mason is a community of cinematic storytellers that fosters creativity, analysis, and diverse perspectives, anti-racist and professional practice, and socially conscious filmmaking.
+Half of Mason's film students identify as womxn, trans or gender non-binary, or people of color.

 As a diverse program, Film at Mason supports and trains students in telling their stories and exploring the world as it is, not as it has been historically imagined in mainstream film.
 From the basic course Writing for the Moving Image (FAVS 280) to senior capstones like Advanced Visual Storytelling students learn the structure and craft of screenwriting that reflects and expands our world.
 In Documentary Filmmaking, Interactive Storytelling for Social Change, and Video Production for Social Change, students work with community organizations, express complex social issues, and build projects through the research of social scientists that value audience engagement.